neondatabase/website/content/docs/guides/logical-replication-airbyte.md

 </Tabs>

+## Grant schema access to the Postgres role

-Make sure this users has read-only access to relevant schemas and tables.
+Grant your dedicated POstgres replication role read-only access to the relevant schemas and tables.
 Re-run this command for each schema you expect to replicate data from:

 ```sql
 GRANT USAGE ON SCHEMA <schema_name> TO <role_name>;